electronicayciencia/wPi_soft_lcd/README.md

 lcd_pos(lcd, 1, 0);
 ```

-#### void lcd_destroy(lcd_t *lcd)
+#### Free the LCD
-Turn off the display, the backlight and free the memory.
-It is optional to call this function.
-If you don't call it at the end of your program, the LCD just shows the last message until you disconnect the power supply.
+This function may be called at the end of your program.
+It is optional.
+If you don't call it, then the LCD just shows the last message until you disconnect the power supply after your program ends.

+It turns off the display, the backlight and frees the memory.

 ```c
 /* Turn off LCD and free the memory */